On This Page

 Large Language Model Optimization

-In 2–3 years, companies will optimize not “pages” but “brand entities” to be included in ChatGPT, Gemini, Claude, and Perplexity.
+Within two to three years, companies will be optimizing not "pages" but "brand entities" to appear in ChatGPT, Gemini, Claude, and Perplexity.

 This is a new renaissance of the answer economy, where "optimization for machines" becomes "optimization for models."